Easy Miso Soup with Veggies & Tofu

 - Vegetables – you can use whatever you want, but we prefer using beech (also called shimeji) mushrooms (baby bella/cremini would also work fine), baby bok choy, shallots, and green onions in this recipe.

-- Miso – for a slightly mild miso flavor, we use light yellow miso paste in this soup.
+- Miso – for a slightly mild miso flavor, we use yellow miso paste in this soup.
 Make sure to use a miso that has a rice base instead of barley to keep this gluten-free.

 - Seasonings – this recipe uses tamari or reduced sodium soy sauce (use tamari for a gluten-free option) and white pepper for extra flavor.